Specialty Respect

 Microaggressions are brief and commonplace daily verbal, behavioral, or environmental indignities, whether intentional or unintentional, that communicate hostile, derogatory, or negative slights and insults (Sue et al., 2007)

-[Top: two stick figures, with one pointing his hand to the other a speech bubble above head]
+Two stick figures, with one pointing his hand to the other a speech bubble above head, text appears below

 Adapted from Diane Goodman